reorx/awesome-chatgpt-api/README.md

 > [中文](README_cn.md)

-Curated list of apps and tools that not only use the new [ChatGPT API](https://platform.openai.com/docs/api-reference/chat), but also allow users to configure their own [API keys](https://platform.openai.com/account/api-keys), enabling free and on-demand usage of their own quota.
+Curated list of apps and tools, that not only use the new [ChatGPT API](https://platform.openai.com/docs/api-reference/chat), but also allow users to configure their own [API keys](https://platform.openai.com/account/api-keys), enabling free and on-demand usage of their own quota.

 There's also a [Development](#development) section that provides developers with a collection of projects and articles to help them build better.